cs6450-City-Watch/cs6450-labs/README.md

 - Less failed, but rejected: 2PC with an explicit prepare/voting stage
 - Currently involved: broadcasting commit or abort messages to every server may increase overhead

+## On Serializability

+For a kind of pseudo-proof, consider the fact that serializable systems are such that the precedence graphs of possible transaction schedules are acyclic.
+That is to say that when considering transactions `T1` and `T2`, it should never be the case that `T1` touches an element `A`, then `T2` touches it, and `T1` touches it again in an interleaved schedule.

+Without loss of generality consider a single server participant executing `T1` and `T2` (which, again, both "touch" `A`).
+If `T1` has factually touched `A`, with its associated lock free for pick up, it logically "picks up" the lock for `A`.
+This is apparent in both the server's `Put` and `Get` methods.
+Then, when `T2` tries to touch `A`, it is either the case that `T1` still has the lock and `T2` aborts, or `T1` has finished and the lock is available for `T2` to pick up- indicating that `T1` has finished.
+This former behavior is due to our 2PL implementation, and the latter as part of our 2PC implementation.

+So, we can see that the scheduling of `T1` and `T2` cannot have cyclic precedence graphs, and our system is serializable.

 # Reproducibility
 Our experiments were done on 4 CloudLab m510 machines.